openSUSE/scatool-container/README.md

 ```

 # Installation and Configuration for User SystemD Container on SLES 15 SP5
+> [!NOTE]
+> You can install on SLES 15 SP4 as well, but no terminal logging is available.
+SLES 15 SP5 and higher is recommened.
 1. Install SUSE SLES 15 SP5
 2. Install podman from the Containers Module
 3. Login as **root**: